 In order to make arrangements for special testing opportunities, please note the following:

 - The student must have documentation on file with Accessibility Services; this documentation meets Board of Regents’ criteria for establishing the need for testing accommodations.

 - The student has presented that semester’s instructors with a copy of the Student Accommodations Report (SAR), available from Accessibility Services, indicating what accommodations have been approved.
-In the majority of cases, those students eligible for extended time receive anywhere from 50% more time to double time what the students testing in the classroom receive.

 - With the instructor’s approval, the student sets up appointments with the Testing Office identifying the tests to be taken, the instructors involved, and the accommodations approved.
 Students who have syllabi with the testing dates for the semester identified should make their appointments as early in the semester as possible.